Money

 Others stop periodically and get a job: Three months of hard work will fund a year of economy-class cruising.

-Now, I realise I was just lucky it kept going as long as it did.
+Now, I realise I was just lucky that it kept going as long as it did.
 I was working for what is called a linear income: You work once, and you get paid once.
 If you stop work, you don’t get paid.

 Worse than that, I was beholden to my boss.
 If the boss decided he preferred someone else’s column, I would be out of a job.
 Even if he liked mine, but the magazine started losing money, he would be sorry but would have to let me go…